 3-6 months (based on average study time of 5 hours per week)

 In recent years, Cash Transfer Programming (CTP) has emerged as one of the most significant innovations in international humanitarian assistance.
 By 2015, two billion dollars was spent on cash and vouchers and the global trend is increasing.
 The benefits of CTP have been shown to cut across multiple sectors to address women’s empowerment, food security, emissions reduction, education and healthcare.
-While CTP is widely recognised to be an essential tool to enhance humanitarian responses, it is not a silver bullet or panacea.
+While CTP is widely recognised to be an essential tool to enhance humanitarian responses, it is not a cure for all problems.

 Supply Chain Managers and Logisticians have a key role to play in both establishing these mechanisms and also in assessing the robustness of the local supply chain to support this modality.
 It was felt by the Certification Advisory Group that the CHL and CHSCM programmes should reflect this content.